Skip to main content

 • Everyone has a weird side - it's part of what makes everyone individual - but don't let it all out when you're meeting people for the first time.
 Telling people you have all of your baby teeth in a jar at home before telling them what you study might creep them out a little.
 As you get to know people better, you'll gradually find out about their weird side and they will about yours too (although, maybe still keep the tooth jar quiet!).

-2. Be Aware of People's Personal Space
+2. Don't Invade People's Personal Space

 • Don't be too tactile with people you are just getting to know, and don't stand too close to people when you are talking.
 Try to leave about an arm's length of distance between you.
 If someone takes a step back when you are talking to them, they are creating their personal space boundary: do not then step forward into that space.